The Choc Ripple Cake is perfect for those who want to impress with minimum effort and maximum impact.

 - sugar flowers (from cake decorating aisle at supermarket).

-The hardest part of this recipe – and it's really not that hard once you see it done – is putting the cookies together with the cream.
-You also need to slice the cake diagonally to reveal the striped pattern.
+The hardest part of this recipe – and it's really not that hard once you see it in pictures below – is assembling the cookies together and then coating the log shape that's formed with the cream.

 Chocolate Ripple Cake